Updated on: August 11, 2023

 |10.
 TunnelBear||$3.33 / month||Unknown servers in 45+ countries||❌||✅||Unlimited||✅||❌|

-- Security.
-I only recommend VPNs with industry-standard VPN security features, such as 256-bit AES encryption, a no-logs policy (to prevent the VPN from logging your data), protection against IPv6, DNS, and WebRTC leaks, and a kill switch, which disables internet access if the VPN disconnects to prevent data leaks.
+- Look for a VPN with strong security.
+I only recommend VPNs with industry-standard VPN security features, such as 256-bit AES encryption, a no-logs policy (to prevent the VPN from logging your data), protection against IPv6, DNS, or WebRTC leaks, and a kill switch, which disables internet access if the VPN disconnects to prevent data leaks.

 Top Brands That Didn’t Make the Cut: